jaredly/unison.rs/wasm/Readme.md

 SOLUTION!
 You always have to make explicit the effects of any lambdas, and include that in the type of the effect.
 Seems to have worked so far :D

+# Bugs

+- If a handler's return value fails to typecheck, it seems we're silently swolloeing the error